-Project Engineering:

-The Project Engineering Team administers delivery of the municipal infrastructure capital works program.
-Responsibilities consist of capital works planning, programming, confirming budgets, overseeing feasibility studies, municipal class environmental assessment (EA) studies, corridor management, preliminary and detailed design, construction administration and overall project management for roads, bridges, streetscape, traffic signals, street lighting, storm water management, erosion control works, water courses, and trails.
-The Transportation capital works program is valued in excess of \$10 million annually.
-The Project Engineering group also oversees the County GIS to develop and maintain the GIS database which includes roads, infrastructure, property fabric, LIDAR elevations, air photo imagery, and other County facilities and housing.
-In the area of Asset Management, the team manages the County's Asset Management Policy and Plan in accordance with Ontario Regulation 588/17 - Infrastructure for Jobs and Prosperity Act, 2015, and assist with capital planning.
+The GIS and Asset Management Division is responsible for managing the County GIS through development and maintenance of the GIS database which includes roads, infrastructure, property fabric, LIDAR elevations, air photo imagery, and other County facilities and housing.

+In the area of Asset Management, the team manages the County's Asset Management software, Cityworks, develops and updates the County's Asset Management Policy and Plan in accordance with Ontario Regulation 588/17 - Infrastructure for Jobs and Prosperity Act, 2015, and assists with capital planning.
-Road Operations:

-The Road Operations Team is responsible for establishing effective regional road maintenance needs, priorities, and programs to keep the roadways safe and effective year-round for all road users.
+The Road Operations Division is responsible identifying regional road maintenance needs, and for establishing and implementing effective strategies and programs to keep the roadways safe and effective year-round, for all road users.

 Responsibilities include summer maintenance, consisting of pothole repairs and patching, sweeping, shoulder grading, removal of road debris, brush, and trees, ditching and entrance installations for property owners along County Roads.
-Winter maintenance includes plowing, sanding, and salting of County Roads and culvert thawing.
+Winter maintenance includes snow plowing, sanding, and salting of County Roads and culvert thawing.
 Year-round safety maintenance includes repair and replacement of safety devices (guide rails/posts), traffic signage, traffic control, emergency road closures and call-outs.

-The Road Operations Team operates a surface treatment program for County Roads and works collaboratively with member municipalities to complete municipal roads within their approved budget and also encompasses fleet management for all County departments.
+The Road Operations Division operates a surface treatment program for County Roads and works collaboratively with member municipalities to complete surface treatment of municipal roads within their approved budget.
+The Division also encompasses fleet management for all County departments.